If your automation rules are not applying to orders as expected, try the following troubleshooting tips:

 You can see if a rule applied to an order by checking the Order Activity log in the Order Details window.
 If the rule did not apply, the order may not have met the rule's criteria.

-If the rule did apply, but did not effect the order as you were expecting, it could be that the changes the rule made were overridden by another automation rule.
+If the rule did apply but did not affect the order as you were expecting, it could be that the changes the rule made were overridden by another automation rule.
 The activity log will help you find which other rules were applied to the order that may have overridden the desired rule.

-Order Activity log is not currently available in ShipStation V3.
+The Order Activity log is not currently available in ShipStation V3, but is coming soon!

 Check for invalid criteria